Actindo-AG/Documentation/Taxes/Integration/03_ManageTaxZones.md

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the upper left corner.
   A new data entry line with two fields is displayed.

-2. Click the entry field in the *Tax zones* column.
-  The field becomes active and the cursor is displayed.

-3. Enter the desired tax zone name in the field.

-4. Click the entry field in the *VAT ID* column.
+2. Enter the desired tax zone name in the field in the *Tax zones* column.
-  The field becomes active and the cursor is displayed.

-5. Enter the relevant VAT ID number in the field.
+3. Enter the relevant VAT ID number in the field in the *VAT ID* column.

 6. Click the [SAVE] button.
   A pop-up window confirms that the changes have been saved.

   ![Changes saved](../../Assets/Screenshots/Taxes/Settings/TaxClasses/ChangesSaved.png "[Changes saved]")

-7. Refresh the *Tax* module for the *TAX RATES* tab to display the changes made.
-To do so, click the F5 key.
+5. Press **F5** to initialize the *Core1 Platform* and to apply the changes.
-The newly created tax zone is displayed in the *Tax zone* drop-down list in the *TAX RATES* tab.
+The new tax zone is displayed in the list of tax classes.

 [comment]: <> (By creating a tax zone, SAVE shows the confirmation message.
 For changes to be displayed in the drop-down list in TAX RATES, the whole module must be refreshed with F5.
 Refresh icon does not work in this case, i.e. no changes in the drop-down list Tax zone are displayed.
 Stand 08.08.22)

 ## Edit a tax zone

-Edit a tax zone name or its configured VAT ID number if necessary.
+Edit a tax zone name or its configured VAT ID number.

 #### Prerequisites